-This guide will quickly take you through the process of running Paradrop in a virtual machine.
+This will quickly take you through the process of bringing up a Hello World chute in a virtual machine on your computer.

 NOTE: These instructions assume you are running Ubuntu.
 The steps to launch a virtual machine may be different for other environments.